-Detailed collected data (pre and post-processing) supporting Outcomes measurement shall be retained for a sufficient period - at least eleven months after the release of data.
-Obfuscated or truncated data may be maintained to satisfy this requirement, should there be applicable Personal Identifying Information (PII) or privacy restrictions/regulations, but shall be available in a transparent manner to accreditation/certification auditors and at a detailed level to allow reprocessing of reported estimates where necessary.
+Detailed collected data (pre and post-processing) supporting Outcomes measurement shall generally be retained for a sufficient period - at least eleven months after the release of data.
+Obfuscated or truncated data may be maintained to satisfy this requirement, should there be applicable Personal Identifying Information (PII) or privacy restrictions/regulations, but shall be available in a transparent manner to accreditation/certification auditors and at a detailed level to allow reprocessing of reported estimates where necessary (this means that raw records need not necessarily be retained, but data sufficient to allow reprocessing of reported results in case of error or misstatement should be).